microsoftgraph/entra-powershell/module/Entra/docs/New-EntraServicePrincipal.md

 ### -Tags
 Tags linked to this service principal.

-Note that if you intend for this service principal to show up in the All Applications list in the admin portal, you need to set this value to {WindowsAzureActiveDirectoryIntegratedApp}.
+If you intend for this service principal to show up in the All Applications list in the admin portal, you need to set this value to {WindowsAzureActiveDirectoryIntegratedApp}.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]